Tips for Faculty Regarding Captions or Subtitles

 How to Check if a Video or DVD has Captions or Subtitles:

 - Check the Sacramento State Library Catalog (if you plan to borrow the film from the Library Film Collection) to see if it is closed-captioned.
-You can search by title in the EUREKA Library Catalog Film Collection or view the list of Video Recordings For The Hearing Impaired.
+You can search by title in the EUREKA Library Catalog Film Collection or view the list of Video Recordings For People Who Are Hearing Impaired.

 - If you are bringing in your own videotape or DVD check the box/cassette to see if has one of the following symbols: